 - 1/2 cup salsa

 - 1/4 cup sour cream

-- 1 cup brown or white rice, cooked
+- 1 cup brown rice cooked, white rice is ok to substitute

 - 1/2 avocado diced

 - 1 cup queso fresca crumbles